akamai/terraform-provider-akamai/docs/resources/property_activation.md

 # akamai_property_activation

 ~> **Note** Version 1.0.0 of the Akamai Terraform Provider is now available for the Provisioning module.
-To upgrade to the new version, you have to update this resource.
+To upgrade to this version, you have to update this resource.
 See the [migration guide](../guides/1.0_migration.md) for details.

 The `akamai_property_activation` resource lets you activate a property version.
 An activation deploys the version to either the Akamai staging or production network.
 You can activate a specific version multiple times if you need to.